junghyun397/GomokuBot/documents/about-renju-eng.md

 The situation has completely changed!
 White can use 4-4 forbid and overline forbid in the same way to create and win traps.
 Black should read the situation well and be extra careful not to fall into the trap and ruin the game.

-## Black Can Escape the Trap by Marking It Non-Forbidden Move
+## Black Can Escape the Trap by Making its Non-Forbidden Move

 Here's a twist.
 Black was able to win without being trapped. ``f6`` is an excellent point for black.
 But as we've seen before, if black move to ``f6``, Black will be caught in white's trap and defeated.
 How can black move safely to ``f6``?